 Editor's note: How sSMF creates DNS context on shared EASDF is FFS.

-The shared EASDF stores EAS deployment information such as EAS address hosted by other PLMNs within the federation.
+The shared EASDF stores EAS deployment information such as EAS address hosted by other PLMNs.
 An operator needs to update its EAS information in the shared EASDF any time a change is applied (e.g. an EAS is added/modified/removed, or an MNO joins or leaves sharing of Edge Node).

 6.22.2.2 Option 2: Per-PLMN EASDFs